-Within-season commercial catch trends presented here are based on logbook data from 2018 to 2020.
-Results from earlier seasons are accessible through previously published stock assessment reports (http://pir.sa.gov.au/research/publications/research\reports).
+Within-season commercial catch trends presented here are based on logbook data from 2019 to 2021.
+Results from earlier seasons are accessible through previously published stock assessment reports (http://pir.sa.gov.au/research/publications/research_reports).
 In general, within-season trends in catch, effort, CPUE, PRI and mean weight within the SZRLF are consistent through time although the impact of overseas market disruption closures on catch, effort and CPUE trends are evident in both February of the 2019/20 season and November of the 2020/21 season (Figure 3-2a-d).
 The highest catches are taken during spring/summer from October to January, before declining thereafter.

-In 2020, in response to overseas market issues, the fishery opened on 15 September with 183 t landed during this month.
-The market closure occurred in November of 2020 and consequently, the catch in November decreased to 39 t, where normally up to 250 t are landed (Figure 3-2a).
-Catch subsequently increased as market conditions improved between December and March (696 t taken over this period).
-In 2020, the highest catch was taken in October 2020 (301 t), and the lowest catch in July 2021 (<1 t).
+The market closures occurred in late January and November of the 2019/20 and 2020/21 seasons respectively.
+Consequently, the catch in February of the 2019/20 season decreased to 6 t, when normally up to 100 t are landed, while just 39 t were landed in November of the 2020/21 season, when catches are usually >250 t (Figure 3-2a).
+The low catch in November resulted in higher catches later in the 2020/21 season, particularly during February (180 t) and March (173 t) compared to previous years.
+In 2021/22, the highest catch was taken in

+November (295 t) and the lowest catch in June 2022 (<1 t).
 Within-season effort levels are largely consistent with those of catch (Figure 3-2a).
-In 2020, effort was highest in October (204,633 potlifts) and lowest in July (<1000 potlifts).
+In 2021/22, effort was highest in November (186,223 potlifts) and lowest in June (<1000 potlifts).

 Legal-sized CPUE within the fishery is generally highest at the start of the season in spring/summer before decreasing thereafter (Figure 3-2b).
-In 2020, monthly catch rates were consistently highest (>1.7 kg/potlift) from December to March before decreasing thereafter.
-In 2020, CPUE was highest in February (1.82 kg/potlift) and lowest in June (0.82 kg/potlift).
+In 2021/22 however, catch rates increased from October through to March (2.27 kg/potlift) and were consistently high across all months compared to recent seasons.